annpedtke/CV/README.md

 Special Event Site Captain & Volunteer Instructor
 Bike New York

-- Serve as a Site Captain for the annual Five Boro Bike Tour, overseeing the Queens Con-Ed Service Area that welcomes more than 30,000 cyclists through the day for bike repair, first aid, food, music, and tour info.
+- Serve as a Site Captain for the annual Five Boro Bike Tour, overseeing the Queens Con-Ed Service Area that welcomes more than 30,000 cyclists for bike repair, first aid, food, music, and tour info.

 - Lead weekend classes at Community Bike Education Centers, instructing new cyclists on basic riding skills and urban bike safety.